xkisu/craftcodesnippets/README.md

 ```

 Replace `entry."code"` with the id for your code snippet field.
+The pre tag will automatically be detected and code formatting will be applied.

 # Notes
 Please report and bugs and suggestions in the issues section on Github :)

+# TODO
+ * Add Ace configuration for theme, font size, etc.